Paget's disease of the bone

 - Have no symptoms and no evidence of active disease

-- Bisphosphonates -- These drugs are the first treatment, and they help increase bone density.
-They may be taken by mouth or given through a vein (intravenously) less often.
+- Bisphosphonates.
+These drugs are the first treatment, and they help decrease bone remodeling.
+Medicines are commonly taken by mouth, but can also begiven through a vein (intravenously).

-Disease activity and symptoms can generally be controlled with current medications.
-A small percentage of patients may develop a cancer of the bone called osteosarcoma.
+Most of the time, the condition can be controlled with medicines.
+A small number of people may develop a cancer of the bone called osteosarcoma.
 Some patients will need joint replacement surgery.

 When to Contact a Health Professional

-Call for an appointment with your health care provider if you develop symptoms of Paget's disease.
+Call your health care provider if you develop symptoms of Paget's disease.

 Lorenzo JA, Canalis E, Raisz LG.
 Metabolic bone disease.
 In: Kronenberg HM, Melmed S, Polonsky KS, Larsen PR, eds.
 Williams Textbook of Endocrinology.
 12th ed.
 Philadelphia, PA: Saunders Elsevier; 2011:chap 29.

 Reviewed By: Brent Wisse, MD, Associate Professor of Medicine, Division of Metabolism, Endocrinology & Nutrition, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
 Editorial team.